 When choosing your accommodation, consider factors such as proximity to attractions, public transportation access, and the atmosphere you prefer.
 Porto offers a diverse range of accommodations, from boutique hotels to budget-friendly hostels, ensuring there’s something to suit every traveller’s needs.

 HOW TO GET TO AND AROUND PORTO

 I booked my Porto flights through Momondo, where I always find the best prices.
 I found flights to Portugal slightly more expensive than other Europe locations, so my recommendation is to book in advance.
 You can also get to Oporto from Lisbon or almost any other city in Portugal by train, and you can book it in advance via the official Portugal railway website.

 Getting around Porto is super easy, you just need an Andante card for the metro or buses which is worth cents and which you can purchase on automatic ticket machines in the airport or in many places around Porto.
 More info about this here.
-Uber is also a very good option.
+Uber is also a very good and cheap option.

 This post contains affiliate links.
 If you click on one and make a purchase, I might make a small commission, at no extra cost to you in order to help support my blog.

 Porto looks so pretty.
 I love your jumper in front of Cafe Majestic!